OEHC/praqma.com/_posts/2016-09-22-event-manager.md

 This is not your average Event manager position.
 We would do more events, if we had the bandwidth - you’re it!
 You will have to be as ambitious about this as we are, and you will have to be prepared to take on more people, and manage them too, even in the very near future.

-We believe you have an educational background in sale, marketing, business development, communication or something along those lines, and we also think that you’ve been doing something similar before - so you know what you are about to join.
+We believe you have an educational background in sale, marketing, business development, communication or something along those lines, and we also imagine that you’ve been doing something similar before - so you know what you are about to join.

 If “you” exist, please apply for this job at the email address jobs@praqma.com.
 We will of course expect to see your CV, but if you already have that updated online, on LinkedIn or somewhere else, pointing us to it would be just fine.